embernet/sidekick/web_ui/public/sidekick_manual.md

 - To clear the prompt box: When in the prompt box, press the Escape key
 - To create a new chat: Click the New Chat icon in the Chat main Toolbar
 - To turn code syntax highlighting on or off: Click the Code Highlighting icon in the Chat main Toolbar
+- Click on the book icon in the Prompt Editor to load notes from the AI knowledge library to augment the AI's knowledge for this chat
+  - Your notes will be added into the user prompt automatically to provide context for the AI to respond to your prompt
+  - AI models have a limited context winodw so keep knowledge notes concise to avoid running out of space
 - Right clicking on a message in the chat lets you:
   - Copy the message to the clipboard as text
   - Copy the message to the clipboard as HTML